-- All-University Policy for Use of Michigan State University Facilities and Services, Exclusive of Residence Halls, Food Stores and Kellogg Center, by Students; and for Revenue-Producing Projects of Students (Student Group Regulation) - a.
-Use of Facilities and Services - (1) All registered student organizations, living unit organizations, major governing groups, and Associated Students of Michigan State University (ASMSU) are to be allowed to use University facilities and services.
+All-University Policy for Use of Michigan State University Facilities and Services, Exclusive of Residence Halls, Food Stores and Kellogg Center, by Students; and for Revenue-Producing Projects of Students (Student Group Regulation)

+a.
+Use of Facilities and Services

+- (1) All registered student organizations, living unit organizations, major governing groups, and Associated Students of Michigan State University (ASMSU) are to be allowed to use University facilities and services.
 In addition, individual students and/or unregistered student groups having written permission from ASMSU and the Division of Student Activities and upon certification of financial responsibility, are to be allowed to use University facilities and services.
-The activity for which a facility is requested cannot physically conflict with other previously scheduled events or interfere with basic ongoing facility requirements.
+The activity for which a facility is requested cannot physically conflict with other previously scheduled events or interfere with basic ongoing facility requirements. - (2) All events and meetings held on University property or in University facilities which are not "for members only" shall be deemed public meetings open to the University community and any member of that community shall be admitted without discrimination as to race, creed, religion, national origin, sex, or sexual orientation.